How To Compliment a Guy

 I remember having a roommate who was dating a woman who found him cute and generous (which he was), but she didn’t think he was funny (which he also was).
 It was a dealbreaker for them.

 Everybody wants to be seen as we see ourselves.
 That doesn’t mean you have to think your guy is a stand-up comedian just because he amuses himself.
-What I do mean is that if he’s at all funny, it wouldn’t hurt for you to acknowledge it and give funny compliments, the same way you’d compliment your heavyset friend on her eyes or her outfit.
+What I do mean is that if he’s at all funny, it wouldn’t hurt for you to acknowledge it, the same way you’d compliment your heavyset friend on her eyes or her outfit.
 It costs nothing, it means everything, and if it makes your guy feel confident, then it’s a net positive for everybody involved.

 4. You’re so honest and genuine!

 There are a lot of horrible guys out there.
 So if you find yourself a genuine person, someone you can trust, someone who naturally does the right thing, make sure to say so.

 Men are so used to hearing how awful other men are.
 Liars.
 Cheaters.
 Narcissists.
 Abusers.
 Selfish.
 Peter Pans.
 Mamas Boys.
 Players.
 Commitmentphobes.
 We get it.
 And those labels have nothing to do with the next good man that you meet.

 So if good men are hard to find, you should celebrate when you finally do.
 Let him know he’s a generous person.
 Let him know he’s a great dad.
 Let him know you appreciate him.
 Let him know he makes you feel safe, heard, and understood.

 Being a good guy is not always that rewarding.
 You routinely see jerks land the women you pine for, and you wonder why.
 That’s why some of the best compliments are the simplest ones.